aikengx/the-list-game/README.md

 Using the sound and the visual morse reference, write down the decrypted message letter by letter as its corresponding lightbulb would not have a corresponding sound or printed code.

-Relay your orders by submitting the decoded message using the button to the left under the input field.
+Relay your orders by submitting the decoded message using the button with the skull to the left under the input field.
+You can also press the ENTER key.

 The decrypted string will be a rank, first and last name of a double agent, in lowercase and without spaces.